 If you have any questions please feel free to contact our offices located in Fair Lawn, Riverdale, and Englewood, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Ingrown toenails may initially present themselves as a minor discomfort, but they may progress into an infection in the skin without proper treatment.
-For more information about ingrown toenails, contact one of our podiatrists of Active Foot and Ankle Care, LLC.
+Swollen feet can be a sign of an underlying condition.
+If you have any concerns, contact one of our podiatrists of Active Foot and Ankle Care, LLC.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Fair Lawn, Riverdale, and Englewood, NJ .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.